flashmood69/SecrEdit/README.md

 3. **Preview Markdown**: Click the **MD** button to see the formatted output.
 4. **Save/Share**: Copy the URL to your bookmarks or share it with someone who has the key.
 5. **Export**: Use the 💾 button to save an encrypted `.secredit` file to your computer.
+6. **Third-Party messaging apps**: You can use SecrEdit with third-party messaging apps that support sharing links.

 ## 📄 License